 The ceremony was very calm and gentle.
 The bride looking beautiful and in a constant smile.
 The groom seemed knowledgeable of the steps in the ceremony.
 It was good to have witnessed this.

 The Inner Garden

 The Inner Garden covers a large section, approximately 83,000 square metres of the Shrine’s grounds and is situated in the southern section, between the main shrine buildings and Yoyogi Park.
 There is an entrance fee of 500 Yen.

 It is worth paying the fee as it is a beautiful, scenic forest that is paved with stone pathways.
 There is a traditional tea house to take a break from your walk and the South Pond, where it is filled with turtles and colourful koi.
 If your trip takes you here in June, you will be amazed with the beautiful irises which are in full bloom here.

-When you are visiting the Meiji Shrine, I would highly recommend that you visit this power spot and experience the energy within the tranquillity of the forest.
+When you are visiting the Meiji Shrine, I would highly recommend that you visit the power spot of Kiyomasa’s Well and experience the energy within the tranquillity of the forest.